LordAmit/Brightness/README.md

 ```bash
 sudo apt install python3-pyside2.qtcore python3-pyside2.qtgui python3-pyside2.qtwidgets python3-pyside2.qtnetwork
 ```

 Somtimes it is not enough to install and integrate PySide2, so you might also try installing PySide2 using pip3.

 ```bash
 pip3 install PySide2
 ```

+We prefer using `--user` while installing PySide2 using pip.
+Installing it in virtual environment may not work as intended.

 Next, download the latest zip file from [here](https://github.com/lordamit/Brightness/archive/master.zip).